wp-plugins/seamless-donations/readme.txt

 = Mailing List =
 If you'd like to keep up with the latest updates to this plugin, please visit [David's Lab Notes](http://zatzlabs.com/lab-notes/) and add yourself to the mailing list.

+= Adoption Notice =

-Special thanks to Allen Snook for creating the plugin and making adoption possible.
+This plugin was adopted in March 2015 by David Gewirtz.
+Ongoing support and updates have continued, as evidenced by the major 4.0 upgrade.
+Feel free to visit [David's Lab Notes](http://zatzlabs.com/category/seamless-donations/) for a development roadmap and additional details.
+Special thanks to Allen Snook for originally creating the plugin and making adoption possible.

 == Installation ==